Hello, Forex Traders!

 4) a decisive method of entering.

-Although the art and science of trading with the trend is easy to understand from a conceptual point of view, it is not as straightforward as it seems and takes experience to implement with actual trading in a live trading environment.
+Although the art and science of trading with the trend is easy to understand from a conceptual point of view, it is not as straightforward as it seems and takes the experience to implement with actual trading in a live trading environment.

 DIFFICULTIES WITH TREND